Friction

 Friction example - matchstick

-The friction between the match head and the striking surface generates heat, igniting the match
+The friction between the match head and the striking surface generates heat, igniting the match | Image: Force in Physics

 The friction between a matchstick and the rough surface of a matchbox plays a crucial role in igniting the matchstick.
 When vigorously rubbing the matchstick against the matchbox, the two surfaces slide and interact, creating friction.
-This friction generates heat, gradually increasing the temperature of the matchstick’s head.
+This friction generates heat and gradually increases the temperature of the matchstick’s head.
 As the heat reaches a critical point, it initiates a chemical reaction, causing the matchstick to ignite and produce a flame.
 This practical application of friction demonstrates how the conversion of kinetic energy into thermal energy can lead to ignition and the production of fire.

 Pencil